puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 Data type: `Any`

 Specifies which 'installation mode' you want to use to install the IBM Installation Manager.
 Values: 'administrator', 'nonadministrator', 'group'.
-Default: 'administrator'

 Default value: 'administrator'